hnimtadd/ascenda-cli/README.md

 - `--output` \[string\]: Path to the output file.
 - `--valid-duration` \[number\]: Number of **days** the offers need to be still valid from the check-in date.
 - `--num-return` \[number\]: Number of offers returned from the application.

+Build:
+binary file of the command line application could be build by running `npm run build`, tested on MacOS.
+The output binary will be in ./build/cli

+Run: ./build/cli --checkin data \[...Option\]